0atman/noboilerplate/scripts/38-autism.md

 notes:

-So once you've recognised the Autism constellation of behaviours, you can name it.
+Once you've recognised the Autism constellation of behaviours, you can name it.

 To name a thing is to control it.